lonsbio/bpipe-vagrant/README.md

 For example:

-	gradle-1.0-all.zip
 	groovy-binary-1.8.9.zip
-	mail.jar			--> from JavaMail
 	jdk-6u35-linux-x64.bin 		--> This can be any Java 1.6 JDK compatible with your virtual box

-Any changes to the Java, Groovy or Gradle versions need to be reflected in manifests/init.pp as well.
+Any changes to the Java or Groovy versions need to be reflected in manifests/init.pp as well.

 ####Manifest####

 Manifest by default assumes:
-- Gradle 1.0, Groovy 1.8.9 and Java 6u35 x64.
+- Groovy 2.2.1 and Java 6u35 x64.
 - .netrc is not required